March 26, 2026

 - The use of authentic standards to record the retention time and mass spectrum

-When the reported concentration is close to the permitted daily dose of the compound, It is especially important to have confirmed identifications.
+It is especially important to have confirmed identifications when the reported concentration is close to the permitted daily dose of the compound.

 Determining the Analytical Evaluation Threshold and Assessing Toxicological Risk

 For all products on the market, it is necessary to conduct and submit toxicological risk assessments (TRA) to regulatory authorities.
-Allowable limits and AET must be considered when conducting a TRA and the process must also conform with other ISO guidelines (ISO10993-17, in particular).
+Allowable limits and AET must be considered when conducting a TRA.
+The process must also conform with other ISO guidelines (ISO10993-17, in particular).

-There are detailed recommendations and guidelines within the ISO10993-18:2020 framework to help determine the AET, which acts as the baseline when a chemical poses a toxicological risk.
-The AET is calculated based on the dosage and the route of administration.
+There are detailed recommendations and guidelines within the ISO10993-18:2020 framework to help determine the AET.
+The AET is calculated based on the dosage and the route of administration, and acts as the baseline when a chemical poses a toxicological risk.

-The threshold is set specific to the chemical based on the type of contact and duration of device usage.
-Chemical species detected at or above this threshold need to be identified, quantitated, and reported for possible toxicological assessment.
-It is set based on a dose-based threshold (DBT), the lab extraction volume, and the number of devices used for extraction.
+The threshold is set specifically for each chemical based on how the device is used, the type of contact and duration.
+Any compounds detected at or above this threshold must be identified, quantitated, and reported for toxicological assessment.
+This threshold is calculated using a dose-based threshold (DBT), along with the extraction volume, and the number of devices tested.

 Depending on the chemical, the DBT is determined by either: